You make our work possible. Please help us continue.

 12:00pm: Lightning Talk, Lafayette's Return to Albemarle

 2024 marks the bicentennial of Lafayette’s triumphal American tour, when the last surviving Revolutionary War general visited every American state and inspired massive patriotic celebrations wherever he went.
-J. Jefferson Looney, the Daniel P. Jordan Editor of the Papers of Thomas Jefferson, describes both Lafayette’s touching reunion with Jefferson at Monticello and the formal ceremonies and dinners with which the Charlottesville community greeted Lafayette, and sets these festivities within the broader context of Lafayette’s extended stay in the United States.
+J. Jefferson Looney, the Daniel P. Jordan Editor of The Papers of Thomas Jefferson, describes both Lafayette’s touching reunion with Jefferson at Monticello and the formal ceremonies and dinners with which the Charlottesville community greeted Lafayette, and sets these festivities within the broader context of Lafayette’s extended stay in the United States.

 12:30pm: Meet Thomas Jefferson and the Marquis de Lafayette